thanasisk/TLSlayer/README.md

 # TLSlayer

-TLSlayer is a *FAST* TLS/SSL reconnaisance tool written in Go.
+TLSlayer is a *FAST* TLS/SSL reconnaissance tool written in Go.
 The primary aim is to provide a tool that has no dependencies on OpenSSL that can utilize multiple cores.

 ## Getting Started